1zc/CS2-Pterodactyl/README.md

 ## I want to use the SteamRT3 Docker image directly

-The Docker image is hosted on GFL's GitLab registry.
+The Docker image is hosted on the GitHub Container Registry.
 You can grab it from here:
 ```
-registry.gitlab.gflclan.com/infra/cs2-pterodactyl:latest
+ghcr.io/1zc/steamrt3-pterodactyl:latest
 ```

-Alternatively, you can find a full list of builds here: https://gitlab.gflclan.com/infra/cs2-pterodactyl/container_registry/20
+Alternatively, you can find a full list of builds here: https://github.com/1zc/CS2-Pterodactyl/packages